 Working Papers

-Abstract: In this paper, we study the causal effect of CEO incentives on blockholder ownership of a firm.
-Using uninformative CEO stock sales as an instrument for the change in CEO incentives, we find that weaker CEO incentives attract blockholders to a firm.
-The effect is stronger on blockholders who actively monitor and on those who want to free-ride the active monitors.
+Abstract: We provide novel evidence on the causal effect of CEO incentives on blockholder ownership of a firm.
+We instrument the change in CEO incentives using CEO stock sales and provide detailed evidence on the instrument's validity.
+We find that blockholders are attracted to a firm when its CEO incentives decline.
+The effect is mainly driven by blockholders who actively monitor.
 The effect is also stronger when the CEO is more likely to misbehave ex-ante.
 Taken together, our results support the substitution effect of incentive contracts on blockholder monitoring and help understand the determinant of blockholder ownership.

 Presentation (selected): 2022 FMCG PhD Symposium; 2022 FMA European; 2022 EFA Doctoral Tutorial; 2022 FMA Special PhD Paper Presentation; Asia-Pacific Corporate Finance Online Workshop; 2022 FIRN PhD Symposium; 2022 Paris December Finance Meeting; 2022 AFBC.